wichtounet/wichtounet.github.io/posts/2016/11/zapcc-a-faster-c++-compiler.rst

 I just joined the private beta program of zapcc.
-Zapcc is a c++ compiler, based on clang which aims at being much faster than other C++ compilers.
+Zapcc is a c++ compiler, based on Clang which aims at being much faster than other C++ compilers.
 How they are doing this is using a caching server that saves some of the compiler structures, which should speed up compilation a lot.
+The private beta is free, but once the compiler is ready, it will be a commercial compiler.

 Every C++ developer knows that compilation time can quickly be an issue when programs are getting very big and especially when working with template-heavy